 What Are the Requirements for Malpractice Insurance?

 Each state has its own minimum requirement for malpractice insurance; often, more is required for a doctor with hospital staff privileges.
 Patients always have the right to ask if their doctor, or any other treating medical professional, has malpractice insurance.
+Get a personal injury lawyer to understand what is medical malpractice insurance.

 Recovering Compensatory Damages from a Medical Professional Without Malpractice insurance